A 10-week course full of Wisdom, Happiness, Love & Unity

-Philosophy aims to set you free.
+Practical Philosophy can set you free.
 Free from pressures and worries, free from limiting ways of thinking, free to grow and be yourself.

-Take your first steps to freedom with our 10 week course.
+Take your first steps to freedom by enrolling on one of our ten-week Introductory Courses.

 Practical Philosophy Course find wisdom within Kingston